google/go-flow-levee/configuration/README.md

 ```

 The above will match the function beginning with "my" in the `myproject/mypackage` package.
-Since no receiver matcher was provided, it will match any method beginning with "my" bound to any receiver.
+Since no receiver matcher was provided, it will match any method beginning with "my" bound to any (or no) receiver.

 As just two examples, this may be used to avoid analyzing test code, or to suppress "false positive" reports.